psibir/psibir.github.io/_posts/2023-05-22-friendex: Manage Your Social Connections.md

 It's easy to lose track of the people who matter most to us.
 Whether it's friends, family, or colleagues, maintaining meaningful connections requires effort and attention.
 That's where the `friendex` comes in.
 With this command-line tool, you can effortlessly manage your social connections, keep track of when you last spoke to someone, and even search for friends based on specific criteria.
 Let's take a closer look at the code behind this powerful tool.

+You can find a link to the GitHub repository for friendex [here](https://github.com/psibir/friendex)

 ## Code Overview

 The code is written in Python and utilizes several libraries to enhance its functionality.
 Here's a breakdown of the different components and their purposes: